Martiusweb/asynctest/README.rst

-  - NonCallableMock, Mock and CoroutineMock can return CoroutineMock objects when its attributes are get if there is a matching attribute in the spec (or spec_set) object which is a coroutine function.
+  - NonCallableMock, Mock and CoroutineMock can return CoroutineMock objects when its attributes are get if there is a matching attribute in the spec (or spec_set) object which is a coroutine function,

+  - patch(), patch.object(), patch.multiple() return a MagickMock or
+    CoroutineMock object by default, according to the patched target,

+  - mock_open() returns a MagickMock object by default.

 Tests